J-Min: 2012–2013: Original soundtracks, If You Want, musical roles and Heart Theatre

-2014–present: Cross The Border, domestic debut, musical
+2014–present: Cross The Border, domestic debut and musical activities

 J-Min released her first Japanese album, Cross The Border on January 22, 2014.
 She also recorded the soundtrack Hero for MBC's drama Miss Korea.
 On June 19, J-Min made her official debut stage, performing Hoo on the music program M Countdown and various weekly music programs.
 Her pre-released single Hoo was digitally released on June 24.Hoo is an acoustic ballad and a re-arrangement of Hero, the soundtrack for the drama Miss Korea.
-Following pre-released single, her extended play title Shine was digitally released on July 18 and physically on July 21.
-The music video featured Titan and starred by SM Rookies' Ji Han Sol.
+Following the pre-released single, her extended play title Shine was digitally released on July 18 and physically on July 21.
+The music video featured Titan and starred SM Rookies' Ji Han-sol.

 In 2015, J-Min played Vanessa in the musical In The Heights.
 She alternated the role with actress Oh Soyeon.
 The musical was produced by SM C&C, a subsidiary of S.M.
 Entertainment, and ran from September 4 to November 22 at 'Blue Square'.
 In December 2015, J-Min confirmed that she would be playing Yitzhak in the musical Hedwig: New Makeup.
 The musical ran from March 1, 2016, to May 29, 2016, at Hongik University Art Center.

+In April 2016, it was announced that J-Min will cast in the musical All Shock Up and would be performed at the Hongik University Daehangno Art Center Grand Theater from June 17 to August 28, 2016.

 J-Min released the digital single Way Back Home on July 8, 2016, as part of SM Entertainment's project SM Station.
 The song was composed by Shim Eunji and the music video starred Red Velvet's Yeri.
 She performed this song for the first time on SM Town Live World Tour V in Osaka.

 On August 5, 2016, it was announced that she would release her digital single Ready For Your Love on August 9.
 The music video for Ready For Your Love, starring J-Min and NCT's Johnny, was released on August 9, along with the digital single.
-On October 15, J-Min was confirmed to become radio host on Arirang Radio's SoundK for "musictomusic" corner.
+On October 15, J-Min was confirmed to become radio host on Arirang Radio's SoundK for the "musictomusic" corner.

-In February 2017, J-Min was confirmed to cast in the musical drama entitled Boys Over Flowers: The Musical.
+In February 2017, J-Min was confirmed to be cast in the musical drama entitled Boys Over Flowers: The Musical.
 A musical version has previously been performed in Japan.
-She will be playing role as Tsukushi (or Geum Jan Di).
-The musical will run from February 24, 2017, to May 7, 2017, in Seoul.
+She played the role of Tsukushi (or Geum Jan Di).
+The musical would run from February 24, 2017, to May 7, 2017, in Seoul.
 On March 17, she announced the release of a digital single, Alive on March 20.
+In October 2017, J-Min was confirmed to return in the pop musical drama All Shock Up and scheduled to run 94 performances at the Hongik University Daehangno Art Center Grand Theater from November 24, 2018, to February 11, 2018.